sid6i7/citation-finder/README.md

 The project should be up when you visit localhost at port 3000.

 ### About Config
 Following variable can hugely affect the quality of finding citations.
-These can be changed in the **model/config.py**.
+It can be changed in the **model/config.py**.

 **SIMILARITY_THRESHOLD**: Is used to compare how similar the response text should be to the context of the source.
 - It can range from 0 to 1